 CamelBack Lodge offers 453 guest suites, shopping, entertainment, restaurants, an arcade, indoor ropes course, bumper cars, laser tag, an escape room and an adult luxury spa.

 No matter how much you enjoy your vacation time, it’s always nice to return to a comfortable, modern home.
-If your home is neither, you’ll want to check at Country Classics at Hillsborough.
-The four-bedroom, 2.5-bedroom homes offer luxury living in desirable Hillsborough.
-Contact us soon if you’re interested in becoming a homeowner during our final phase.
+If your home is neither, you’ll want to consider building or buying a new home in Central New Jersey.
+Check out Country Classics' current new home opportunities on our website, and contact us soon if you’re interested in becoming one of our newest homeowners.